wp-plugins/envoke-supersized/readme.txt

 * The first publicly available version of the Envoke Supersized plugin

 == Upgrade Notice ==

+= 2.1.3 =
+Removed no longer used css that could conflict with some themes.

 = 2.1.2 =
 Fixes issue where overrides and slides would conflict on non-singular pages.
 Thanks Bozz for reporting the issue and